Refinance Tool

 1

-Adjustable Rate Mortgages (ARMs) offer brilliant introductory teaser rates, but when that introductory period expires (e.g., after 5 or 7 years), the rate resets aggressively based on high benchmark market indexes and profit margins.
+Adjustable Rate Mortgages (ARMs) offer brilliant introductory teaser rates, but when that intentionally lowered period expires, the rate resets aggressively.

 2